int19h/jbomohi/dict/zgadi/comments.md

 tied to the etymologies and transcriptions used that I do not see it as a clear victory solely by these reasons.
 I guess that usage will decide.

+## 2015-08-13T12:13:30Z — gleki (comment 2438)

+ta'o

+at some point {cudbi} were used in my subjunctive system to complete for {cumki} and {lakne} but they were dropped in favor of counting possible worlds using numbers.